colorfulscoop/tfdlg/README.md

 _________________________________________________________________
 ```

+To train the models, you need to provide the data.
+The data consists of several samples, and each sample is a array of ids with `(config.context_size, )` shape.

+For example, assume that context size = 3.
+When a sentence "Nice to meet you" can be encoded as `[3, 4, 5, 6]`.
+Then the sample for input is `[3, 4, 5]` and the target label is `[4, 5, 6]`.

+In the following example, `contexts` is a dummy data for four encoded sentences.
+You can substitute your own data there.

+After preparing data, you can use `fit` method to train your model.

 ```py
 >>> import numpy as np
 >>> contexts = np.ones((4, config.context_size+1), dtype=np.int32)  # This is dummy data.
 Replace with your data